ADZD-2021/AZnS/README.md

-# Online library project
+# Online bookstore project

 ## Overview

 Repo created for a final project from the subject of "Architektury Zorientowane na Serwisy", which was lead in Java.
-Our system/service is designed for simplifying the book ordering process in any library.
+Our system/service is designed for simplifying the book ordering process in an online bookstore.
 It introduces three main Entities - Book, Client and Order - with corresponding services, JPA repositories and controllers.
 Code was written in Java 17, also available in Docker containers.

 ## Description